info442-sp19-undefined/hw3/README.md

 - Room number must consist of a unique combination of numbers, letters of the alphabet, and 8 characters (inclusive).
 - The organizer will have the ability to share the randomly generated room code to participants by selecting the copy icon which will copy to the clipboard and paste on preferred messaging platform.
 - The organizer is able to navigate to the room settings after creating the room by a single action.
-- Organizer can enable the timer option used during discussion time in the room settings.
-The Organizer inputs only number value into the text field and it does not accept text or special characters.
-When the Organizer clicks the “Discussion Time” button the timer will countdown and when it reaches zero the “next” button will appear allowing the Organizer to move to next question.
 - Organizer is able to configure in the room settings if the game should include an compatibility analysis or to show rankings.
 A compatibility analysis will determine which players are compatible with each player.
 The rankings will display how well each player did in the game.
 - Organizer is able to choose the number of questions will appear in a single game, the minimum is 5 and the maximum is 15.
 The default number will be 5.
 This will be displayed on a slider.
 - Organizer is able to change the default room name by typing the name of their choosing in the text field located in the room setting screen.
 This room name will only accept text or numbers but, no special characters.